wilsonliaows/docs/workbot/workbot-triggers.md

         <tr>
             <td>Command input fields</td>
             <td>
               The input to ask from the user so as to successfully carry out recipe actions, defined in a specific format.
-Parameters may have the type <code>file</code>, which takes in input file content (e.g. text, binary content) as input, which you may upload into Slack.
+Parameters may have the type <code>file</code>, which accepts file content (e.g. text, binary content) as input.
+This can be uploaded into Slack.
 You can use this file in subsequent operations using the Workbot action <a href="/workbot/workbot-actions.html">Download Attachment.</a>
             </td>
         </tr>
         <tr>